oat-sa/taohub-articles/forge/service-injector-usage.md

 About
 -----

-TAO Service Injector is th way to integrate any dependencies container.\
+TAO Service Injector is th way to integrate any dependencies container.<br/>

-It must implement Container interop interface.\
+It must implement Container interop interface.<br/>

-TAO provide configuration for generis Service Manager and Zend Framework Service Locator.\
+TAO provide configuration for generis Service Manager and Zend Framework Service Locator.<br/>

 As well it’s possible to integrate others libraries.

 Usage :